Best Beaches In Donoussa Island

 The secret creek close to Livadi Beach

 The real beauties of Donoussa are its secret creeks.
 So, forget about Google Maps and explore the secret paths of this island: you’ll find breathtaking creeks immersed in nature.
 So, if you are in Livadi and you walk up to Mersini, you’ll see another path going south: good, follow that path and reach this secret creek we fall in love with!
 If you want to have a romantic afternoon with your partner, or watch the stunning sky in a summer night, this place will be perfect for you.
 Its waters are not so clear, but the sand and the rocks are incredibly amazing.
 It’s definitely worth a visit!
+If you want to reach this secret bay, you should have a backpack.
+We have this one since 2 years and we really love it.

 “The Small Creek Close To Livadi”